ToolmanP/Thoughtcrime/pages/CSE.md

 			  id:: 654f666b-a243-49f6-8077-f1324f3092b4
 		- File Layer:
 			- **Representative**: Inode
 			- Resides in the block too.
-Holds the location where real data stores and the file's metadata.
+Holds the location where real data stores and the file's **metadata**.
 			- ![image.png](../assets/image_1699702663883_0.png)
 			- Indirect holds another map to block which holds other indirect blocks
 			- Only the direct block holds the real data block which stores the actual data